 Lexers convert source text into a stream of tokens, styles specify how token types are mapped to colours, and formatters convert tokens and styles into formatted output.

-A package exists for each of these, containing a global Registry
+A package exists for each of these, containing a global Registry variable

 with all of the registered implementations.
 There are also helper functions